pdave-sfsu/Flicks/README.md

 - [x] List anything else that you can get done to improve the app functionality!
 - [x] Added a launch screen that has the logo and name of app
-- [x] Tried to add an icon for the app; did not work for some reason
+- [x] Tried to add an icon for the app

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):